maxhbr/LDBcollector/md/Ruby.md

                         "Ruby"
                     ],
                     "__impliedId": "Ruby",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "This version of the Ruby license is the latest found in the dual license\nCOPYING dated from 2010-09-15 Per SPDX.org, Ruby is disjunctively licensed\nproject that allows the choice of this license and another.
+                                "This version of the Ruby license is the latest found in the dual license\nCOPYING dated from 2010-09-15 Per SPDX.org, Ruby is disjunctively licensed\nproject that allows the choice of this license and another.
 The other\nlicense choice has changed over time (from GPL originally, to BSD-2-Clause\ncurrently), so one needs to be aware of that change.
 The Ruby License\nitself is un-versioned, but has varied a bit over the years, the last\nsubstantive variation being in 2002.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [